lcreid/simbur/README.md

 sudo chmod 600 /etc/simbur/password
 sudo vi /etc/simbur/password
 ```

+At this point, you may want to read more detailed information about [configuration](https://github.com/lcreid/simbur/wiki/Additional-Configuration#excludes), but it's not absolutely necessary.

 Finally, start the daemon.
 On systems with `upstart`, do:

 ```
 sudo start simburd
 ```